totalspectrum/spin2cpp/doc/c.md

 ```
 The `__asm` keyword must be followed by a `{`; everything between that and the next `}` is taken to be assembly code.

-Inside inline assembly any instructions may be used, but the only legal operands are integer constants and local variables (or parameters) to the function which contains the inline assembly.
+Inside inline assembly any instructions may be used, but the only legal operands are integer constants (preceded by `#`) and local variables, including parameters, of the function which contains the inline assembly.
 Labels may be defined, and may be used as the target for `goto` elsewhere in the function.

 ### External Classes (e.g. Spin Objects)